MelonKony/millmint/content/utopia/landscape/boroughs/pharos.md

 ### Port of Pharos

-The Port of Pharos is a minor commercial port located in east [Uclo](#uclo).
+The Port of Pharos is a commercial port located in east [Uclo](#uclo).
+Originally founded to alleviate traffic from the Port of Vekllei, the scheme to redevelop the port was the reason for the borough's name change in 1915.
+Although plans were drawn to dramatically increase the size of the port to rival those in Western Europe, financial difficulties derailed its development and only a fraction of its modernisation was realised.
+Today, the Port of Pharos is used mostly to dock domestic cruise ships and unload and containerise regional freight.

 ### Vekllei Aerospatiale S.A.

-Vekllei Aerospatiale is one of Vekllei's largest civilian air, supersonic and space transport manufacturers.
+Vekllei Aerospatiale S.A.
+(VA) is one of Vekllei's largest civilian air, supersonic and space transport manufacturers.
 Founded in 2012, it is responsible for many of Vekllei's advancements in aerospace, and produced Vekllei's first commercial supersonic aircraft (the VA-500 *Skydart*) and space transport (VA-1).
 VA is organised as a municipal company, owned by its workers, but is administrated by the Pharos Borough government.

-#### VA Company Offices

 The VA Company Offices are located adjacent to the Pharos Jetport, and make up part of a large administrative complex of buildings centred around the manufacturie.

-#### VA Production Plant

-The VA Production Plant is the primary fabrication and manufacturing plant of the company.
+The VA Production Plant is the primary fabrication and manufacturing plant of the company, and is within the Jetport site.
+VA operates a company runway for testing and transporting completed airframes.

-### Future Fission S.q.M.

-Future Fission S.q.M. is a subsidiary of General Reactor S.A. specialising in the research and production of airborne fission reactors.

 ### Vekllei World Jetport

 The Vekllei World Jetport (IATA: VEK) is an international airport in the neighbourhood of [Pharos](#pharos), and is the largest airport in Vekllei.
-It opened in 1920 as the First Vekllei Aerodrome, and was forcible purchased by the Atlantic Commonwealth Government in 1922.
+It opened in 1920 as the First Vekllei Aerodrome, and was forcibly purchased by the Atlantic Commonwealth Government in 1922.

 It is both the oldest and busiest airport in Vekllei, and commutes nearly 12 million passengers a year.
 It is also the primary hub of national carrier [Vekllei National Airways](#vekllei-national-airways).
 The World Jetport features two conventional 3,000 metre runways, a special wide-traffic jetway for [VOA Flying Wings](/posts/2019-12-12-jet/), and a 6,000 metre spaceway built offshore for [VOA Space Transports](/posts/2022-05-30-spaceship/).